ctrlxcvz/sd-guides/krita-sd-local.md

 - Leave this file in your "Downloads" folder for now.

 ### !!
 DO THE FOLLOWING STEP ONLY IF YOU DIDN'T INSTALL GITHUB DESKTOP AND WEBUI FOLDER EARLIER !!
+- You can skip this step if you did the GitHub Desktop Pre-Req above<sup>[1](https://github.com/ctrlxcvz/sd-guides/edit/main/krita-sd-local.md#-do-the-following-step-only-if-you-didnt-install-github-desktop-and-webui-folder-earlier-)</sup>
 - Download the Krita Stable Diffusion WebUI Local Interface here:
 ```
 https://codeload.github.com/imperator-maximus/stable-diffusion-webui/zip/refs/heads/master